Encode-Group16-AI-bootcamp-Q3-2024/finalProject-Group16/README.md

-# Crypto Sentiment Analysis
+# Crypto Sentiment Analysis with TradingView Chart

-This project is a web application that provides sentiment analysis for cryptocurrency projects.
+This project is a web application that provides sentiment analysis for cryptocurrency projects and includes a real-time TradingView chart.
 It uses OpenAI's GPT-4 model to analyze sentiment across various sources including social media, market data, and technical analysis.

 ## Features